Babe (Styx song)

 "Babe" is a song by the American rock band Styx.
-It was the lead single from the band's 1979 triple-platinum album Cornerstone.
-The song was Styx's first, and only, US number-one single, spending two weeks at No. 1 in December 1979, serving as the penultimate number-one single of the 1970s.
+It was the lead single from the band's 1979 double-platinum album Cornerstone.
+The song was Styx's first, and only, US number-one single, spending two weeks at No. 1 in December 1979, serving as the penultimate number-one single of the 1970s (the ultimate number-one single of the '70s was Escape (The Piña Colada Song), by Rupert Holmes).
 "Babe" also went to No. 9 on the Adult Contemporary chart.
 It additionally held the number-one spot for six weeks on the Canadian RPM national singles chart, charting in December 1979 and becoming the opening chart-topper of the 1980s.
 It was also the band's only UK Top 40 hit, peaking at No. 6.
 It also reached No. 1 in South Africa.

 Background and content

 The song was written by member Dennis DeYoung as a birthday present for his wife Suzanne.
 The theme of the song is "the separation of two people."
 DeYoung stated of it that "If they've figured out what's more important than a relationship between two people, I don't know what it is.
 The finished track was recorded as a demo with just DeYoung and Styx members John Panozzo and Chuck Panozzo playing on the track, with DeYoung singing all of the harmonies himself.

 The song was not originally intended to be a Styx track, but Styx members James "J.Y."
 Young and Tommy Shaw convinced DeYoung to put the song on Cornerstone.
 As a result, DeYoung's demo was placed on Cornerstone with Shaw overdubbing a guitar solo in the song's middle section.